3 Importing and exporting data

 "default"

-seems to be the most sensible option - this means that labels are
+seems to be the most sensible option - this means that if labels are

-used if available and otherwise the values themselves are used.
+available they are used as factor levels, otherwise the values themselves are used.
 The other

 options are "both"